 Now that you have done all of the above steps, it’s time for you to cut off the excess fabric.
 For this, you will need to take the hoop out of the embroidery machine.
 Once it’s out, use scissors to make tiny cuts on the outline.
 Be careful while you do it.

 It is a natural step.
 Run an iron over your fabric to ensure nothing falls off.
 Instead of the iron press, you can apply heat from the heat n bond lite, as it will provide efficient results.

 Now, it’s time for you to attach the hoop to the machine as you have to make more stitches to achieve the perfect applique art.

 Once it’s in position, you will need to press on the presser foot and turn on the green button.
 With this procedure, you’ll be able to create a tacking stitch.

 It is a foundation that indicates where the satin stitch goes.
 Besides that, the embroidery machine often creates ‘V’-like stitches that help to enhance the embroidery on every side of the fabric.

 You are almost on top of your goal.
 All you need to do now is to take care of the details and finishing touches.
 First, remove every lint present on the fabric.
 After that, clean the stabilizer residue from the art.
 Lastly, you will have to iron the fabric together to avoid creasing or lifting after a wash.
 That’s it!

 How To Applique With Hand?

 You can applique with a machine or with your hands.
-You already know how to applique with embroidery machine at home?
+Do you already know how to applique with an embroidery machine at home?

 so let’s get to the point, where you applique with your hands?